What Is Going To Happen To More Than 170 Arrested Bikers In Texas?

 The afternoon of Sunday was not a good one for Texas.
 Waco, Texas, saw a massive brawl among many biker M/C clubs in the afternoon.
-The incident took place at Twin Peaks restaurant a few weeks back.
+The motorcycle rider incident took place at Twin Peaks restaurant a few weeks back.

-However, things didn’t go the way bikers had wanted, and a fight broke out among them.
+However, things didn’t go the way the bikers had wanted, and a fight broke out among them.
 When the battle ended, nine people were dead.

-A Little About Bikers In Texas.
+A Little About Bikers In Texas

 We do know one famous M/C was in the fight.
-The biker club called the Bandidos that founded by a patriotic former US Marine vet, Donald Eugene Chambers.
+The biker club called the Bandidos was founded by a patriotic former US Marine vet, Donald Eugene Chambers.
 The lore is that Chambers had come fresh from the war in Nam, so the club modeled its patch after my favorite USMC colors.
 To date, they remain an outlaw biker group.

 Just like Bloods and Crips, these biker gangs can also be very dangerous.
-The government swears that these are organized crime groups, and there is always a secure communication among their members back and forth worldwide.
+The government swears that these are organized crime groups, and there is always secure communication among their members back and forth worldwide.

-The Unfairness After The Incident.
+The Unfairness After The Incident